hiviah/DanePatrol/README.md

 - By default DANE is checked only for new certs or for host that are recorded to have had TLSA before (seemed like most sensible default since TLSA is not yet spread; can be changed in preferences)
-- Overriding "this certificate is not trusted" page is not yet implemented
 - The details page for new or changed certificate show which TLSA record matched (cert usage, matching type and selector).
+- Can override "this certificate is untrusted" page if TLSA with certificate usage 2 or 3 matches and user allows the override in preferences

 Limitations
 -----------